HEVC-Projects/CPH/README.md

 Extract all data above to get 111 YUV files and 888 DAT files.
 Then execute "extractCUDepthGrndTruthCPHInter.m" to generate all the samples.

+## Source Codes

+Source codes are available for testing our deep ETH-CNN + ETH-LSTM based approach, at AI and LDP configurations.
+For more information, please visit: https://github.com/tianyili2017/HEVC-Complexity-Reduction

 ## References

 If the CPH database is helpful to your research, please cite this paper: